-The average cost of home insurance in the UK is £161, based on data published from the first three months of 2018, by the AA's British insurance premium index.
+The average cost of home insurance in the UK is £163, based on data published from the second quarter of 2018, by the AA's British insurance premium index.

 Below we've looked at the average cost of home insurance in the UK based on two differing reports, as well as the factors that influence the cost of insuring your house.